 To become an ADI you must complete three qualifying tests.
-Part 1 tests your theory knowledge, Part 2 tests your driving ability and fitness, and Part 3 tests your ability to instruct learner drivers.
+Part one tests your theory knowledge, part two tests your driving ability and fitness, and part three tests your ability to instruct learner drivers.

 Becoming an ADI

-When you first apply, an enhanced security check will be carried out by Access NI (ANI).
+When you first apply, an enhanced security check will be carried out by Access NI.
 Once completed, DVA will send you your eligibility number which you will need to book a theory test.

 If you have concerns about your criminal history you are advised to speak to DVA before committing to any fees for packages offered by ADI training providers.

 Information about the ANI check is on pages six and seven of Your guide to becoming an Approved Driving Instructor.
 There is also a list of training materials to help you prepare for each test.